 John B. Duggan

-He has had extensive municipal experience including 19 years serving as City Attorney for Travelers Rest, SC; over 33 years serving as City Prosecutor for Travelers Rest, SC; over 24 years serving as City Attorney for Greer, SC; over 14 years serving as City Prosecutor for Greer, SC; 14 years as City Attorney and City Prosecutor for Mauldin; and, over 14 years serving as City Attorney and City Prosecutor for Lyman, SC.
-He currently serves the cities of Greer and Mauldin as City Attorney and the cities of Travelers Rest, Greer, and Mauldin as City Prosecutor.
+He has had extensive municipal experience including 19 years serving as City Attorney for Travelers Rest, SC; 39 years serving as City Prosecutor for Travelers Rest, SC; 24 years serving as city Attorney for Greer, SC; 19 years serving as City Prosecutor for Greer, SC; 15 years as city Attorney and City Prosecutor for Mauldin, SC; and, 18 years serving as City Attorney and City Prosecutor for Lyman, SC.
+He currently serves the cities of Greer, Mauldin, and Reidville as their City Attorney.

-John was appointed by the governor and served two terms as Commissioner of the Greenville County Alcohol and Drug Abuse Commission.
-He played in the Greenville Symphony Orchestra for seven years and served on its Board for six years, including its Executive Committee.
-John served as the first Chairman of the Greer Municipal Auditorium Board.
+John was appointed by the governor and served two terms as a Commissioner of the Greenville County Alcohol and Drug Abuse Commission.
+He played in the Greenville Symphony Orchestra for seven years and served on its board for six years, including it Auditorium Board.
 He is a founding member of the Board of the International Chamber Music Series.
 He is also a founding member who served for 10 years on the Institutional Review Committee of the Greenville Hospital System responsible for the review, approval, and supervision of all human research projects in the Greenville Hospital System.
-John was also a member of the Paladin Club Athletic Board of Furman University.
-He is a founding member of the Board of the Furman University Band Club.
-He has also been a guest lecturer at Furman University and has taught non-credit courses in the evening at Furman University.
-He authored articles concerning outdoor activities for Metro Sports magazine.
-John is also an avid canoe and backpacking enthusiast.
+John is a founding member of the Board of the Furman University Band Club.
+He has also been a guest lecturer at Furman University and has taught non-credit courses at Furman University.
+He authored articles about outdoor activities for Metro Sports magazine.
+John is also an avid white-water canoe and backpacking enthusiast.

 Publications: Co-Author, Social Security Practice Guide, Matthew Bender Publishing Co.; Author, “Attorney’s Fees Pursuant to the Equal Access to Justice Act,” 25 Social Security Reporting Service 635, West Publishing Co., 1989.
 Author of numerous articles and practice manuals.